PeppyDays/learn-rust-with-tests/src/rust_fundamentals/dependency_injection.md

 What we need to do is to be able to inject (which is just a fancy word for pass in) the dependency of printing.

-Our function doesn't need to care where or how the printing happens, so we should accept an interface rather than a concrete type.
+Our function doesn't need to care about where or how the printing happens, so we should accept an interface rather than a concrete type.

 If we do that, we can then change the implementation to print to something we control so that we can test it.
 In "real life" you would inject in something that writes to stdout.